The corrupted ghost of a mountain hiking woman.

 Her great desire in life now is to make people as miserable as she can, and to revel in that misery.
 The more negative a situation turns out, the more she will enjoy it.

 Louise can extract energy from electric sources like batteries and other high voltage equipment.
 She feels extra active during thunderstorms, since she constantly gains energy from the tension in the air.
-Unfortunately, the extra energy does nothing to help magic power from her wand.
+The extra energy does not affect the magic power from her wand.
 It simply affects her own energy.

 •Dislikes: